jepstein-eagle/adaptable/packages/adaptableblotter-react-aggrid/README.md

 #### Mandatory:

 - gridOptions: ag-Grid GridOptions object
-- blotterOptions: AdaptableBlotterOptions object
+- blotterOptions: AdaptableOptions object

 #### Optional

-- onBlotterReady: (blotterApi: BlotterApi) - gives you access to the blotter api object
+- onBlotterReady: (adaptableApi: AdaptableApi) - gives you access to the blotter api object
 - render|children: ({ grid, blotter}) => ReactNode - can specify a custom render function that is called with the rendered grid and blotter, and can be used to change the layout of the component, and render additional elements or change blotter/grid order
 - onThemeChanged: (blotter, arg: ThemeChangedEventArgs)
 - onSearchChanged: (blotter, arg: SearchChangedEventArgs)